John Schneider (American football executive): Personal life

-John Schneider has a wife, Traci, and two sons, Ben and Jack.
+Schneider and his wife, Traci, have two sons, Ben and Jack.
 Schneider and wife Traci founded Ben's Fund in 2012 in honor of their son, Ben, who was diagnosed with autism at the age of 3.
 The intent of Ben’s Fund is to provide financial support to children and young adults with autism in Washington State along with guidance and support as they continue their journey.